Jialuli-6/Project1_backend/README.md

 python app.py
 ```

-The service will run at http://0.0.0.0:5000. </br>
+• The service will run at http://0.0.0.0:5000. </br>
+• For macOS, disable AirPlay to avoid port deprecation</br>
-Verify startup by accessing http://localhost:5000/api/paper-counts.
+• Verify startup by accessing http://localhost:5000/api/paper-counts.</br>